Diving watch: History

-In 1953, Lip-Blancpain's Fifty Fathoms waterproof watch was debuted at the Basel Fair.
 Various models were issued by Blancpain in small quantities to the military in several countries, including US and French Navy combat diver teams.
 The Fifty Fathoms was worn by Jacques Cousteau and his divers during the underwater film "Le monde du silence", which won the Palme d'or at the Cannes film festival in 1956, and in the US when TV star Lloyd Bridges wore a Blancpain Fifty Fathoms dive watch in a photo that appeared on the cover of the February 1962 edition of Skin Diver Magazine.

 Zodiac debuted their Sea Wolf line of waterproof watches at the 1953 Basel Fair as well.

-The Rolex Submariner was introduced at the Basel Watch Fair in 1954 which coincided with the development of self-contained underwater breathing apparatus, known as scuba.
+The Rolex Submariner, the first modern dive watch, was introduced at the Basel Watch Fair in 1954.
+This coincided with the development of self-contained underwater breathing apparatus, known as scuba.
 In 1959, the United States Navy Experimental Diving Unit evaluated five diving watches that included the Bulova US Navy Submersible Wrist Watch, Enicar Sherpa Diver 600, Enicar Seapearl 600, Blancpain Fifty Fathoms, and the Rolex Oyster Perpetual.

 In 1961, Edox launched the Delfin line of watches, with industry-first double case backs for water resistance to 200 meters.
 They later released the Hydrosub line in 1963 featuring the first crown system with tension ring allowing depths of 500 meters.

 In 1961, Rolex began to include a skindiver handbook with the Submariner, then available in two models, one water resistant to 200 m, the other, less expensive version, to 100 m.
 It was the choice of watch for the character of 007 in the first ten James Bond films, causing the "Sub" to achieve an iconic status.

+In 1964, Zuccolo Rochet & Cie issued the Grands Fonds 300 to Explosive Ordnance Disposal (EOD) units using a mechanical operation as electric interference could trigger off explosions.
+It used an easy clean system that allows freshwater to free up residue between the watch case/bezel.
+Another notable function is the crown placed in the lower watchstrap to prevent snagging on objects during underwater operations.